How to Convert Inches to Cm in Excel (2 Quick Ways)

 Multiply by Conversion Rate in Excel

-• Now, copy the formula downwards.
+• Copy the formula down.

 Multiply by Conversion Rate in Excel